supernoodz/CloudForms/README.md

 # CloudForms

-CloudForms methods, dialogues and other stuff.
+ManageIQ/CloudForms methods, dialogues and other stuff.